-There is ongoing industrial action causing disruption to cross channel services.
-Check online with your chosen operator and plan your journey to avoid disruption.
-See this information on the situation.
+In recent months there has been occasional disruption to cross channel services due to strike action and migrant activity in and around Calais.
+Check online with your chosen operator before you set off.
 Information about alternative routes and operators is available via this interactive map.

 There are large numbers of illegal migrants in and around Calais, who may seek to enter the UK illegally.
 You should keep vehicle doors locked in slow moving traffic and secure your vehicle when it is left unattended.

 There is a high threat from terrorism.
-An attack took place on 26 June, at Saint Quentin Fallavier near Lyon.
-French authorities are treating this as a terrorist incident.
 Due to ongoing threats to France by Islamist terrorist groups, and recent French military intervention against ISIL, the French government has warned the public to be especially vigilant and has reinforced its security measures.
 See Terrorism